 Jog-athons work with sponsorships.

-Get each covered mile sponsored from different sponsors.
-That makes getting sponsorships easy.
+Get each covered mile sponsored by different sponsors.
+That makes getting sponsorship easy.

 Doing this by convincing a gym, or shoe store is a unique fundraising idea.